The Purification of Sins

 The term “sat down” alludes to another passage of

-great importance to Hebrews, also from the Psalms.
-The text prophetically
+great importance to Hebrews.
+The text from the Psalms prophetically

 summoned the Messiah, the “High Priest after the order of Melchizedek,” to